AOEpeople/mpmd/README.md

 ## Installation

 There are a few options.
-You can check out the different options in the [MageRundocs](http://magerun.net/introducting-the-new-n98-magerun-module-system/).
+You can check out the different options in the [MageRun docs](http://magerun.net/introducting-the-new-n98-magerun-module-system/).

 Here's the easiest: